 Wellness activities should be fun to attract employee attention.
 In addition, social interaction and competitiveness increase the likelihood of behavioral change, so let the games begin!

-- Encourage a step challenge like "who can do 10,000 steps a day?" then reward the winner with a prize.
+- Encourage a 30-day weight loss challenge or a step challenge like "who can do 10,000 steps a day?".
+Then reward the winner with a prize.

 - Wellness scoreboard: Create some friendly competition by awarding points for adopting healthy habits in nutrition, physical activity, and lifestyle over 30 days.